gacn2890356890-rgb/VLA/Embodied_Agent/overview.md

 | [Understanding World or Predicting Future?
 A Comprehensive Survey of World Models](https://arxiv.org/abs/2411.14499) |  | 2024-11 |
 | [Embodied AI: From LLMs to World Models](https://arxiv.org/abs/2509.20021) | | 2025-09 |

-- What is a World model?
-- understanding the world
-- predicting the future

-capabilities

-autonomous driving
-- perceive road conditions in real-time
-- accurately predict their evolution robotics

-requiring a precise understanding of external dynamics、ability to generate interactive
-- navigation
-- object detection
-- task planning

-simulation of virtual social systems
--  capture and predict more abstract behavioral dynamics（social interactions and human decision-making processes）

-Model-based Reinforcement Learning

-recurrent neural-network-based implicit model for learning latent representations

-psychological theory of “mental models”:  posits that humans perceive the external world by abstracting it into simplified elements and relationships—an underlying philosophical principle reflected in both frames and world models

-recurrent world model (RWM)

-Dreamer

-Self-supervised Learning

-Joint Embedding Predictive Architecture
-(JEPA)
-V-JEPA [14] and V-JEPA2 [8]

-Large Language Models

-The limits of my language mean the limits of my world

 ### 🧠 VLA Architecture & Inference Optimization